TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Conditions.rst

 Where Conditions Can Be Used
 ============================

-The *detection of conditions* is a part of the TypoScript syntax but the *validation* of the condition content always relies on the context where TypoScript is used.
+The *detection of conditions* is a part of the `TypoScript`:pn: syntax but the *validation* of the condition content always relies on the context where `TypoScript`:pn: is used.
 Therefore in plain syntax highlighting (no context) conditions are just highlighted and nothing more.
-In the context of TypoScript Templates there is a :ref:`whole section of TSref <t3tsref:conditions>` which defines the syntax of the condition contents for TypoScript Templates.
-For "Page TSconfig" and "user TSconfig" conditions are implemented as well.
+In the context of `TypoScript`:pn: templates there is a :ref:`whole section of TSref <t3tsref:conditions>` which defines the syntax of the condition contents for `TypoScript`:pn: templates.
+For "Page `TSconfig`:pn:" and "user `TSconfig`:pn:" conditions are implemented as well.
-Basically they work the same way as conditions in TypoScript templates do, but there are some small differences.
+Basically they work the same way as conditions in `TypoScript`:pn: templates do, but there are some small differences.
 For details see the :ref:`chapter on conditions in TSconfig <t3tsconfig:conditions>`.